ManosAgelidis/spiking_CPG/README.md

     # optional if in a venv
     source location_of_your_venv
     pip install nengo_spinnaker

+add the line on top of the script
+    import nengo_spinnaker

-You can only run the SpiNNaker version offline.
+You can only run the SpiNNaker version with the command line.
 In the script uncomment the lines

     with nengo.Simulator(model) as sim:
         start_time = time.clock()